All Posts in Category: Pitching Writing Clients

 We’ve got a new book out, 101 Things You Need to Know to Make it as a Travel Writer, that answers 101 questions that we hear from travel writers all the time that are holding them back from achieving their Dream of Travel Writing.
 To celebrate the new book, we’ll be tackling a new sticky travel-writing situation each Monday here on The Six-Figure Travel Writer blog.

-Join Us for Free Travel Writing Lessons on Blogging for Tourism Boards and Perfecting Your Pitch
+Join Us This Week for Free Travel Writing Lessons on Generating Article Ideas and Pitching Magazine Sections

 In the two years since we began running regular one-hour travel writing classes, we’ve covered more than 80 topics, including: